TheSettlerOfCatan/Student-Research/README.md

 # Student-Research
-Files and programs from my time doing research as a student at Brigham Young University
+Files and programs from my time doing research as an undergraduate at Brigham Young University